How to Buy Solar Panels

 Find out how much solar PV panels cost, whether prices are coming down and what financial help is available to buy solar panels.

 Wondering whether solar panels will pay for themselves?
 We've crunched the numbers for you.

 Solar panels aren't cheap.
 But if they can help you cut your energy bills, plus earn you money by generating electricity that you can sell back to your energy company, does this mean you'll end up quids in?

 Keep reading to learn more about solar panel costs versus how much money they can earn and save you.

 Prices for solar PV systems vary depending on the size and type of the system, as well as the structure of the building on which the panels will be installed.

-An average PV system of 4kWp (kilowatt peak) costs around £5,000 to £8,000, with solar tiles working out as more expensive than conventional solar panels.
+An average PV system of 4kWp (kilowatt peak) costs around £5,000 to £8,000.
+Solar are more expensive than conventional solar panels.